-Aarhus (Århus in Danish) lies on the east coast of the Jutland peninsula, about 200 kilometres west of Copenhagen.
+Aarhus (Århus in Danish) lies on the east coast of the Jutland peninsula, about 200 kilometers west of Copenhagen.
 With a population of 269,000 people, it is Denmark’s second-largest city, after Copenhagen.
 13% of Aarhus’ population are students, making it the youngest city in Denmark.
 Historically though, it’s one of the country’s oldest, began as a fortified Viking settlement in the eighth century.

-It doesn’t matter whether you are a lover of art, a food enthusiast or an avid architect, Aarhus always has something to offer.
+It doesn’t matter whether you are a lover of art, a food enthusiast, or an avid architect, Aarhus always has something to offer.
 From the otherworldly ARoS Museum, the futuristic Aarhus Ø to the vibrant gastronomic scene at Latin Quarter, everyone surely has a reason to visit this city.

-With a distinctive rainbow-coloured ring standing tall above the city, ARoS Museum is hard to be missed.
+With a distinctive rainbow-colored ring standing tall above the city, ARoS Museum is hard to be missed.
 Established in 1859, it’s the oldest public art gallery in Denmark outside of Copenhagen.
 After three relocations, the museum was opened again in 2004 in a building next to the Aarhus Musikhuset.
 The new venue is more spacious and more modern in terms of appearance.
 In 2011, “Your Rainbow Panorama” was added, boosting the museum’s attendance by hundreds of thousands.
-It’s a rainbow-coloured circular skywalk designed by Danish-Icelandic artist Ólafur Elíasson.
+It’s a rainbow-colored circular skywalk designed by Danish-Icelandic artist Ólafur Elíasson.

 For instance, the Isbjerget – a unique apartment that strongly resembles floating icebergs breaking up.
 Or the Dokk1 which is Scandinavia’s largest public library.
-There are canals leading to the open sea and a public garden called Ø Haven where Aarhus residents can grow their own flowers, vegetables and herbs, etc.
+There are canals leading to the open sea and a public garden called Ø Haven where Aarhus residents can grow their own flowers, vegetables, herbs, etc.

 If you think that Aarhus is all about modernity, then you will be surprised when visiting the Latin Quarter.
-With churches dating back to the 12th century and 14th-century buildings lining on hilly cobbled backstreets, the neighbourhood is perhaps the town’s most picturesque part.
+With churches dating back to the 12th century and 14th-century buildings lining on hilly cobbled backstreets, the neighborhood is perhaps the town’s most picturesque part.

 - Most sights in Aarhus are located near the city centre, except for the Aarhus Ø. Bus 23 or 33 will bring you directly to the waterfront.
 Or you can take bus 17 and 20 to station Øsbanetorvet and then walk to Aarhus Ø (15-20 minutes).